JoanLab-Rob/MusicDownloader/README.md

       Go to the next link to download python and install the .exe file

         https://www.python.org/ftp/python/3.12.1/python-3.12.1-amd64.exe
-  2- Once we have installed python, run the next command to install all the necesary libraries
+  2- Once we have installed python, run the next command to install all the necessary libraries

     # UBUNTU